fyrox-book/fyrox-book.github.io/src/fyrox/ui/screen.md

 Go to `Create -> UI` menu and find `Screen` widget there, make sure it is a direct child of the root node of the hierarchy.
 Alternatively, you can right-click on the root node in the hierarchy and click `Create Child -> Screen`.
 After that you can add any number of children nodes to it.
+Screen widget does not have any special properties, so you do not need to tweak it at all.

 ### From Code